 Wiping out high-interest debt on a timely basis will reduce the amount of total interest you’ll end up paying, and it’ll free up money in your budget for other purposes.

 On the other hand, not having enough emergency savings can lead to even more credit card debt when you’re hit with an unplanned expense.
-One-quarter of people said they would accrue credit card debt to pay for a $1,000 emergency expense, according to Bankrate’s 2023 emergency savings report.
+More than 2 in 5 (43 percent) of U.S. adults with a balance on their credit card say emergency or unexpected expenses are the reason for having this debt from month to month, according to Bankrate’s Credit Card Debt Survey.

 While there’s no right answer for everyone on how to juggle debt repayment and saving money, here are a few scenarios for when each choice makes more sense.

-• Only 43 percent of Americans would be able to pay for an unexpected $1,000 expense from their savings.
+• Only 44% of Americans would pay for an unexpected expense of $1,000 or more from their savings, according to Bankrate’s Emergency Savings Report.

 When to make saving a priority